What is Rybelsus (semaglutide)? Benefits, Risks, And Side effects?

 You may have heard about Rybelsus on the TV, from your doctor, or from a friend.
 This article will tell you all about Rybelsus.
 Here is a diabetes specialist’s perspective about Rybelsus.

 For a long time, there was a big competition between the different injectables in this class.
 But, there was no oral medication within the class.
 The biggest competition was between Ozempic and Trulicity.
 Both drugs had their merits.
 Now, Rybelsus (semaglutide) is here which is the oral form of the Ozempic injection.
-Ozempic is a once a week injection whereas Rybelsus (semaglutide) is a once a day oral medication.
+Ozempic is a once-a-week injection whereas Rybelsus (semaglutide) is a once-a-day oral medication.

-Rybelsus (semaglutide) is the semaglutide molecule in the pill form( oral form).
+Rybelsus (semaglutide) is the semaglutide molecule in pill form( oral form).
 Semaglutide is a mimicker of a natural intestinal hormone.
 We call these hormones GLP-1 (glucagon-like peptide).
 Doctors recommend this medicine besides diet and exercise after metformin.
 So, it is not recommended as a first-line agent in diabetes treatment.
 It works by letting your pancreas know that there is food in the stomach.
 It alerts the pancreas to make insulin only when needed.

 Limitations of Rybelsus (semaglutide)

 Rybelsus ( oral semaglutide) of course has some limitations.
 Do not use Rybelsus if you have a history of pancreatitis, a family history of medullary thyroid cancer, or pancreatic cancer.
 Studies on rats showed some of the signs of medullary thyroid cancer and pancreatic cancer.
 There is not enough data to prove any harm to humans.
 This is possible because the genetics of human beings are different.
 The dosing and exposure are very different as well.